 i think it’s alright, not sure about the environmental effects however. i definitely agree on the fact that dyed hair can really enhance your eyes and skin tone. but perhaps you can just try different styles or cuts to add interest to your hair with the natural colour, if it isn’t quite your ideal shade.

-and maybe you can experiment with a transition.. do your roots with a colour that is in between your dyed colour and natural one, so if you did want to grow it out it wouldnt be a drastic difference. (this is what im doing, hair is dyed black, natural colour is light brown, so i’ve been doing my roots with a dark brown as they grow in)posted almost 7 years ago
+and maybe you can experiment with a transition.. do your roots with a colour that is in between your dyed colour and natural one, so if you did want to grow it out it wouldnt be a drastic difference. (this is what im doing, hair is dyed black, natural colour is light brown, so i’ve been doing my roots with a dark brown as they grow in)posted over 7 years ago

 That’s another reason I hate to dye my hair, the stylist never gets it the way I really want it to be!
 And my hair currently has a red tone to it, but I want more of a ashy light brown color.